How do you prepare your morning brew? Do you use k-cups or coffee mixes to get your caffeine fix?

 Every package of roasted beans should have a best-by date that indicates for how long the beans should remain at peak quality.
 The beans should be safe to use for months or even years after that date, provided you store them properly.

-Similar to ground coffee or K-cups, you can store beans for pretty much how long you like.
+Similar to ground coffee, K-cups, or tea, you can store beans for pretty much how long you like.
 After a certain time, you might notice that the taste of brewed coffee is altered, but that’s about all that changes when storing beans for a long time.

 |Coffee Beans||1 month||3 – 6 months|